udaydaroch/Note-Taking-app-Flask-React-/README.md

 Current features.
 - include adding notes and searching them using the date they were made.( basic pagination work has been done as well)
 - has code to edit the notes on the spot but currently working on the front end for it

-Upcoming features.
 - Connecting notes to the database.
-- UserLogin and authentication.
+- UserLogin and authentication(basic user login with two account)
 - user session.

 Plans.
 - users connecting to share notes.
 - adding users to friendlist.